What are ledger entries?

 Transaction processing

-When a transaction is approved, Rinne creates four pairs of ledger entries:Transaction
+When a transaction is approved, Rinne creates three public pairs of ledger entries:Transaction

 Transaction